Chart Color Schemes

 The level of residential development activity in Pimlico is very low in comparison to the average area assessed nationally by AreaSearch

-Compared to the Rest of Qld, Pimlico has 61.0% less construction per person, which typically strengthens demand and prices for existing properties.
-Recent construction comprises 50.0% detached dwellings and 50.0% medium and high-density housing, appealing to downsizers, investors, and entry-level buyers.
-With around 1030 people per approval, Pimlico is a mature, established area with an expected stable or declining population, potentially reducing pressure on housing and creating buying opportunities.
+The average expected construction cost of new properties is $259,000, which is below the regional average, suggesting more affordable housing options.
+In FY-26, commercial approvals totaled $85.1 million, indicating high levels of local commercial activity.
+Compared to Rest of Qld, Pimlico has significantly less development activity, with 61.0% below the regional average per person.
+This scarcity typically strengthens demand and prices for existing properties.
+Recent construction comprises 50.0% standalone homes and 50.0% medium and high-density housing, appealing to downsizers, investors, and entry-level buyers.
+Pimlico's population density is around 1030 people per approval, indicating a mature, established area with stable or declining population projections, reducing housing demand pressures.

 Frequently Asked Questions - Development